Calvin-Pang/calvin-pang.github.io/content/authors/admin/_index.md

 Outside of academia, I enjoy sports and games like soccer, billiards, and table tennis.
 I am a fan of [Arsenal](https://www.arsenal.com/) and [Miami Heat](https://www.nba.com/heat).
 I also have a wide interest in movies and musicals.

-***Feel free to drop me an email if you are interested in my research projects or potential collaboration.:sunglasses:***
+***Feel free to drop me an email if you are interested in my research projects or potential collaboration.***:sunglasses: